How to Avoid Common Pitfalls When Outsourcing for the First Time

 What’s the ideal balance between oversight and autonomy?

 Focus on measurable outcomes.
-Set expectations clearly and schedule structured check-ins instead of daily
+Set expectations clearly and schedule structured check-ins instead of daily supervision.

 How can companies maintain alignment with brand standards?